hvlucas/laravel-logger/README.md

   [0 ] Publish files from all providers and tags listed below [X ] Provider:  HVLucas\LaravelLogger\LaravelLoggerServiceProvider
 ```
-Setup your `config/laravel_logger.php` and then run migrations
+Setup your `config/laravel_logger.php` and then run migrations:
 ```console
 php artisan migrate
 ```